katholiek-onderwijs-vlaanderen/sri/README.md

 # Standardized ROA Interface Specification

 ## Introduction
 This specification describes a set of requirements for implementing RESTful interfaces.
-An interface that adheres to this specification qualifies as SRI interfaces.
+An interface that adheres to this specification qualifies as an SRI interface.
 In short SRI defines a number of things about a RESTful interface :

 - The api must support regular and list resources
 - The api uses keys and permalinks in a certain way